How to Play Stop the Bus (Also Known as Scat, Ride the Bus, 31, or Blitz)

-Players each take turns to swap between one and three cards from the middle.
+Players each take turns to swap one or three cards from the middle.

 When a player thinks they have cards in their hand that are likely to beat everyone else's cards on their turn they ask to "stop the bus".
 All the other players have one more turn and must swap at least one more card from the middle.